4. The AVMA and Accreditation

 4.2.
 Scope and Purpose

 The AVMA, through the COE* is recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA) as the accrediting agency for colleges and schools of veterinary medicine in the US.
 Every five years, the COE seeks renewal of recognition from each agency.
-Through a process of applying standard requirements reviewed by the AVMA House of Delegates, the COE ensures that minimum standards in veterinary medical education are met by all AVMA-accredited colleges of veterinary medicine, and that students enrolled in those colleges receive an education which will prepare them for entry-level positions in the profession.
+Through a process of applying standard requirements reviewed by the AVMA House of Delegates, veterinary practitioners, faculty and deans of colleges of veterinary medicine, veterinary students, and the public, the COE ensures that minimum standards in veterinary medical education are met by all AVMA-accredited colleges of veterinary medicine, and that students enrolled in those colleges receive an education which will prepare them for entry-level positions in the profession.

 The accreditation procedure used by the AVMA is specific to the DVM or equivalent degree program, and is not used to accredit other programs, which may be a part of the educational program in a college.
 Accreditation is non-transferable.
 Therefore all institutions or branches of a college offering educational programs leading to DVM or equivalent degree must be individually accredited.
 The COE's realm of accreditation consists of all veterinary colleges in the US and Canada.
 US and Canadian colleges voluntarily seek accreditation through the AVMA COE.
 The COE is the only recognized accrediting agency for colleges of veterinary medicine in the two countries.
 Additionally, the AVMA COE provides accreditation for foreign colleges of veterinary medicine which voluntarily seek such classification, and meet or exceed all standard requirements.
 As the recognized accrediting body for veterinary medicine, the Council considers the interests of the veterinary profession and society at large in the review of programs.